MANASA-REDDY04/Web-Getting-Started/0.Theory/basicTerms.md

 ![osi/tcp Model](osi-tcp.png)

-More info -> Research on Network System learn how a packet travells.
+More info -> Research on Network System.

+learn how a packet travells.